bstag/Antler/.trae/documents/Schema-Aware Content Editor - Product Requirements Document.md

 The Schema-Aware Content Editor solves the biggest pain point of flat-file static site generators: remembering exact YAML frontmatter keys and formats.
 It provides content creators with a safe, intuitive interface while maintaining the full power and flexibility of the file-based system.

-This feature positions MdCms as the most developer-friendly static site generator with enterprise-level content management capabilities, bridging the gap between technical flexibility and user experience.
+This feature positions Antler as the most developer-friendly static site generator with enterprise-level content management capabilities, bridging the gap between technical flexibility and user experience.

 ## 2. Core Features